bauerpub/code-test/README.md

 - Each user can bid only once for each item.
 - It is a silent auction - users do not know each other's bids.
 - Once bidding is finished for all items, the highest bid wins each item.
+- Each user has their own set of preferences
+- Complete rules are in rules.txt

 ### Instructions